K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Deformed Sasakian

 \begin{proof} We compute

 \end{proof}

-Thus, it is possible to track how the covariant derivative of $\Phi$ changes under a deformation. \begin{theorem} Let $(M, \zeta, \eta, \Phi, g)$ be an almost contact metric structure such that, for every vector fields $X$ and $Y$,
+Thus, it is possible to track how the covariant derivative of $\Phi$ changes under a deformation. \begin{regtheorem} Let $(P, \zeta, \eta, \Phi, g)$ be an almost contact metric structure such that, for every vector fields $X$ and $Y$,

-Let $(M, \zeta', \eta', \Phi', g')$ be an $\pm (1, c)$-deformation then
+Let $(P, \zeta', \eta', \Phi', g')$ be an $(\pm, 1, c)$-deformation then